-Dr. Rodgerson joined the Company upon the closing of the Company's acquisition of the business of NeoStem, Inc. (California).
-Dr. Rodgerson, one of the original founders of NeoStem (California), has over 36 years experience managing large tertiary care and reference clinical laboratories with many patents and articles to his credit.
-Prior to joining NeoStem, Inc. (California) he co-founded StemCyte, and oversaw the company to the world's second largest umbilical cord stem cell bank with multinational collection centers.
+Dr. Rodgerson joined the Company upon the closing of the Company's acquisition of the business of NS California in January 2006.
+Dr. Rodgerson, one of the original founders of NS California, has over 36 years experience managing large tertiary care and reference clinical laboratories with many patents and articles to his credit.
+Prior to joining NS California he co-founded StemCyte, and oversaw the company to the world's second largest umbilical cord stem cell bank with multinational collection centers.
 His distinguished career has included being the Vice-Chairman and Professor of the Department of Pathology and Laboratory Medicine at the University of California Los Angeles ("UCLA") and Director of Pediatric Laboratories and Analytical Toxicology Service at the University of Colorado.
 At UCLA, where he was the Head of Clinical Chemistry and Toxicology and Clinical Laboratory Computing, he was in charge of a laboratory and administrative staff of more than 300 with an annual operating budget of \$12 million and revenues of \$60 million.